gabrieltang515/assetprediction/README.md

-# NUSSIF Q1 - SPY Regression

- Walk-forward regression and backtesting on SPY.
+# Walk-forward regression and backtesting on SPY.